sensiolabs/GotenbergBundle/docs/configuration.md

                 # Enable PDF for Universal Access for optimal accessibility - default false.
                 pdf_universal_access: null

+                # Either intervals or pages. - default None. https://gotenberg.dev/docs/routes#split-chromium
+                split_mode: null

+                # Either the intervals or the page ranges to extract, depending on the selected mode. - default None. https://gotenberg.dev/docs/routes#split-chromium
+                split_span: null

+                # Specify whether to put extracted pages into a single file or as many files as there are page ranges.
+Only works with pages mode. - default false. https://gotenberg.dev/docs/routes#split-chromium
+                split_unify: null

                 # Webhook configuration name or definition.
                 webhook: